Donor and Student Profiles

 Edna and Frank Paris Memorial Scholarship

-La Grande residents Carol and Doug Campbell made an additional gift to a scholarship Carol established in 1998 in memory of her late mother and father, Edna and Frank Paris, who were enthusiastic advocates for the arts.
+Carol and Doug Campbell are showing their support for music programs at EOU with a recent additional contribution to a scholarship Carol first established in 1998 in memory of her late mother and father, Edna and Frank Paris, who were enthusiastic advocates for the arts.

 “I am a junior at EOU, studying English with an emphasis in writing.
 My ultimate career goal is to be able to write for literary or outdoor magazines from anywhere in the world.